eduardylopes/osten-mooven-challenge/README.md

 $ npm install
 ```

-### SQLite Database: No server is required to use a SQLite database, so you can just add an environment variable point it to a local file which in this case is called dev.db
+### SQLite Database: No server is required to use a SQLite database, so you can just add an environment variable and point it to a local file which in this case is called dev.db

 ### Configure environment variables at .env file.